reshape/standard/README.md

     p(mdi) **Look** at this [markdown](https://daringfireball.net/projects/markdown/)
 ```

 Note that it is easily possible to configure any of the options.
-If you don't like the whitespace syntax, you can flip it off with `parser: false` and use the same features with standard `<html>` syntax.
+If you like the whitespace syntax, you can add SugarCSS as parser (like `parser: sugarcss`), otherwise same features works with standard `<html>` syntax too.
 If you don't like the `{{ }}` delimiters, you can quickly and easily change them.
 See the options below for more!

 ### Usage